-Love's Labour's Lost is an early comedy, which focuses on young love – but it has an unexpected and unsettling ending.
+Love's Labour's Lost is a comedy about young love, with an unexpected and unsettling ending.

 A life of study